Dear parents of Room 15 students:

 PE & Fitness: The CPE staff works hard to stave off ever-growing childhood obesity rates by having students participate in daily fitness (two laps around the school block) and regular PE.
 It’s important students come to school appropriately dressed for physical activity every day.
 They’re welcome to change into tennis shoes prior to fitness and PE.
 Rest assured, we do take into consideration physical ailments such as asthma or illness, but students will not be excused without a note or call from home.

 Report Cards: We focus on “learning from mistakes.”
 We strive to create a classroom culture where kids are comfortable taking academic risks.
 Students who put forth their best effort, maintain a positive attitude, and complete work will do fine.
 In D6 we are de-emphasizing the report card and standardized testing in favor of purpose-driven instruction.
 I like rely on statistical and “real world” measures to evaluate performance.
 Students will still receive a report card, but I’ll often be using other forms of evaluation in class.
-I’ll explain in greater detail at BTS Night and during goal-setting conferences in October.
+I’ll explain in greater detail during goal-setting conferences in October.

 Snacks: We’re constantly in need of reasonably-healthful snacks to share with the class.
 If you’re willing to donate snack items, simply send them in.
 Please avoid those with high-fructose corn syrup and those heavy in sugar.
 Thanks in advance.
 Students are also welcome to bring their own personal snack, but we ask that they wait until after lunch to eat them (otherwise they end up “snacking” on their lunch all morning and end up with nothing to eat at lunchtime).